zonemaster/zonemaster/docs/specifications/tests/MethodsV2.md

 Obtain the IP addresses of the name servers, as extracted from the NS records of apex of the child zone.

-This is an external method that can be used by Test Cases.

 ### Inputs

 * "Child Zone" - The name of the child zone.